Skip to main contentSkip to search barSkip to navigationSkip to footer

 Procedure

-The entrance exam is split into two parts.
+The entrance exam is an online conversation.

 Procedure